adishavit/ctad_for_unique_ptr/readme.md

 In the general case, this may be true and lead to undefined-behavior if the wrong default deleter is called (`delete` or `delete[]`) or when providing `operator[]` to a non-array pointer type.
 However, when the user is providing a custom deleter, this deleter is called regardless of the ambiguity in the default deleter case.

-[unique.ptr.single.ctor]/16 seems to be overly strict.
+It seems that **[unique.ptr.single.ctor]/16** is overly strict.

-Essentially, this use case is basically the whole point of having `unique_ptr` support deleters and the current wording makes the code cumbersome and error prone.
+This use case is basically the whole point of having `unique_ptr` support deleters and the current wording makes the code cumbersome and error prone.

 ## Proposal